excid3/noticed/UPGRADE.md

 end
 ```

-After migrating, you can drop the old notifications table and model.
+After migrating, you can drop the old notifications table.

 ### Parent Class